Evolutionarily Stable (Mis)specifications: Theory and Applications: Environment and Stability Concept

-Given a distribution $q\in\Delta(\mathcal{G})$ over the true situation, define the \emph{fitness} of each theory in an EZ as the objective expected payoff of its adherents in the EZ when $G$ is drawn according to $q$.
-Consider an evolutionary story where the relative prominence of the two theories in the society rise and fall according to their relative fitness.
-This could happen, for example, if the theories are the basic heritable units of information passed down to future agents via cultural transmission, and the school of thought whose adherents have higher average payoff tends to acquire more resources and attract a larger share of future adherents.
-We are interested in a notion of stability based on this ``evolutionary'' process where two co-existing rival theories compete to create intellectual descendants in a payoff-monotonic way.
-Can the adherents of a \emph{resident theory} $\Theta_{A}$, starting at a position of social prominence, always repel an invasion from a small $\epsilon$ mass of agents who adhere to a \emph{mutant theory} $\Theta_{B}$?
-The definition of evolutionary stability formalizes this idea.
+Given a distribution $q\in\Delta(\mathcal{G})$ and an EZ, we define the \emph{fitness} of each model as the expected objective payoff of its adherents in the EZ when $G$ is drawn according to $q$.
+We have in mind an evolutionary story where the relative success of the two models depends on their relative fitness, so that one model is more successful if the objective expected payoffs are higher.
+Given this criterion, our question of interest is: Can the adherents of a \emph{resident model} $\Theta_{A}$, starting at a position of social prominence, always repel an invasion from a small $\epsilon$ mass of agents who adhere to a \emph{mutant model} $\Theta_{B}$?

-Evolutionary stability is based on the fitness of theories $\Theta_{A},\Theta_{B}$ in EZs with $p=(1,0).$ But it is motivated by environments where a small but strictly positive population of theory $\Theta_{B}$ adherents invade an otherwise homogeneous society all believing in theory $\Theta_{A}$.
-In our applications, we directly analyze EZs with $p=(1,0)$, but all these EZs can be written as the limit of EZs where the population share of $\Theta_{B}$ is strictly positive but approaches 0.
+Evolutionary stability depends on the fitness of models $\Theta_{A},\Theta_{B}$ in EZs with $p_{A}=1, p_B=0$.
+But it is motivated by the invasion of a small but strictly positive population of model $\Theta_{B}$ adherents into an otherwise homogeneous society of model $\Theta_{A}$ adherents.
+Below, we directly analyze EZs with $p=(1,0)$, but note that these EZs can be written as the limit of EZs where the population share of $\Theta_{B}$ is positive but approaching 0.
 Online Appendix \ref{sec:Existence-and-Continuity} provide conditions for the existence of an EZ with $p=(1,0)$ and to ensure that any limit of EZs with positive but diminishing fraction of $\Theta_{B}$ remains an EZ with $p=(1,0)$.